 There are several popular destinations in Bali, but Ubud has a heart of its own.
 This artistic community is known for its rice fields, yoga, and relaxed attitude that can be appealing to many travelers.
 There are tons of restaurants that cater to organic and vegetarian diets, but we have a tendency to go to the same restaurants once we find one we like (plus, there’s this thing called “BALI BELLY” that we were trying to avoid).

-From Ubud, it’s easy to visit several popular attractions I mentioned above: the Sacred Monkey Forest, Tegalallang Rice Terraces, and
+From Ubud, it’s easy to visit several popular attractions I mentioned above: the Ubud Sacred Monkey Forest, Tegalallang Rice Terraces, and several Temples.

-While in Ubud, we stayed at the Komaneka Bisma and Royal Kamuela Monkey Forest, both luxury accommodations.
-You can easily find less expensive hotels or rooms or AirBnbs.
+The heart of Ubud is set around Monkey Forest, if you want to be near the hustle and bustle, stay closer for the forest.
+While in Ubud, we stayed at the Komaneka Bisma and Royal Kamuela Monkey Forest, both luxury accommodations with private pools.
+That said, you can easily find less expensive hotels or rooms or AirBnbs if you aren’t into luxury travel.

 Places To Eat In Ubud, Bali